How it works.

 Notice of Appraised Value

-You receive your notice in the mail showing your new appraised value.
-This is when most homeowners first see if their value went up.
+You receive your notice showing your new appraised value.

 Protest Deadline

-You must file your protest by May 15 or within 30 days of receiving your notice, whichever is later.
+You must file by May 15 or within 30 days of your notice — whichever is later.
 This is the most important deadline.

 May – September

-After filing, you’ll have an informal hearing with the appraisal district, followed by a formal hearing before the Appraisal Review Board (ARB) if needed.
+Informal hearing with the appraisal district, then formal ARB hearing if needed.

 October – January